Justintime50/os-scripting/README.md

 - `software-update.sh` - lists all available updates and then installs them without opening the app store.
 May require admin password.

 ## Usage

+### Creating Scripts
 When creating a new script, make sure to save the file as a script file `.sh` and make the file executable with `sudo chmod 755 'filename'`.

+### Running Scripts
+To run a script, drag it into the terminal or navigate to the directory it's housed in and run `./script-name.sh` and hit enter.

 ## Gotchas